 A: Yes, magic is already included.
 The units who use magic mostly resembles the byzantine flamethrowers from the Kingdoms campaign, with longer range.
 In essence small units which are vulnerable in melee and can be easily destroyed, but when properly used, can be devastating to the enemy.
 However they will be priced accordingly and have a rarity to match their power.

 Q: When will the mod be released?

-A: We have plans to release an Alpha as soon as the campaign is playable to our satisfaction, and all factions have at least some of their roster complete.
-It will not be a full release, it will still lack a lot of the polishing and more complicated features (such as scripts or high end units, etc) but it will probably be enough to sate your thirst until further work is done.
-If all goes well, the public version will be available within the next few months.
+A: We have plans to release a beta as soon as the campaign is playable to our satisfaction, and all factions have at least most of their roster complete.
+It will not be a full release, it will still lack a lot of the polishing and more complicated features (such as scripts or final high end units, mercs, unique rebels, etc) but it will probably be enough to sate your thirst until further work is done.
+If all goes well, the public beta version will be available at the end of decembre.

 Q: Why are there factions present before their time (such as the Naga) or why does the Horde and Theramore start in Kalimdor if Lordaeron is still in the first stages of fighting the Scourge?

 A: This is due to the ever delicate reason of trying to balance lore with gameplay.
 Without the Horde and Theramore, for instance, Kalimdor would be quite empty.
 Then, there are several races we really wanted to be playable, such as the Naga or the Nerubians.
 Also, a lot of the fun in Total War games is the fact that you can take a faction and lead them into a completely different historical route.
 The same can be said here at WTW.
 This is the reason why Lordaeron starts almost fully intact, or why the Nerubians are still present.
 Lordaeron is set to fall to the Scourge, yes, but what if the player can avoid that?
 What if the Nerubians held out in their underground kingdom and actually managed to turn back the tide?
 What if the Naga rose up to Illidan's call much earlier than in the Frozen Throne?